 A Disease of Superficiality and Waste

 Spending on beauty products has increased significantly in the past few years and has increased drastically in the past few generations.

-The obsession with appearance and the intense pressure for women (and increasingly for men) has become a disease of superficiality.
+The obsession with appearance and the intense pressure on women (and increasingly on men) have become a disease of superficiality.

-And the ummah is not immune to this disease.
+And the Ummah is not immune to this disease.
 We are online, on social media, receiving these messages of toxicity day in and day out.

-We are spending more on expensive clothes and make-up.
+We are spending more on expensive clothes and makeup.
 We are using more of our brainpower to learn how to contour and what is trending this week in fashion.

 Know the Source

 “Follow the money” is a popular proverb because the root of most ills in the world can be traced back to financial interests.

 Similarly, the fashion industry has not only convinced us we are never, ever wearing the “right” thing, they have altered time itself to do so.

-But now we have 52 micro-seasons wherein “seasonal” clothing is produced with such rapidity; it will be “over and out of style” in no time.
+But now we have 52 micro-seasons wherein “seasonal” clothing is produced with such rapidity.
+It will be “over and out of style” in no time.

 A Cycle of Low-Self Esteem and Arrogance